-In light of recent news events in the United States and yet another deadly and senseless mass-shooting at a school, there’s this retro arcade-style video game on the web called Thoughts & Prayers, which makes a sobering and obvious point.
+In light of recent news events in the United States and yet another deadly and senseless mass-shooting at a school, there’s this retro arcade-style video game on the web called Thoughts & Prayers, which makes a humorous, satirical but ultimately sobering and obvious point.
 Play it now for free.

 There is street art.
 There are cliches.
 And there are street-art cliches (SAC).
 That said, we think “trope” is the better suited word here rather than the word “cliche.”
 So, “street-art trope.”
 (SAT, of course).
 There are street art tropes!
 There is, dare we use the term, “tropey” street art.
 There we said it.

 “What are some of these street-art tropes?” you ask, savvy reader?
 That’s a fair question, if ever there was.
 There are a few broad categories and types.
 But the most obvious type, if most flagrant, is the use of cheery pop-cultural icons, often cartoon characters, juxtaposed with some very un-cheery and serious imagery, like a gun.

 There’s practically a formula matrix you can follow to create this kind of street art.
 For example … Continue reading →

 Wheat-paste street art poster by artist Dylan Egon of Native American in traditional garb and toting a modern, high-powered assault gun near the corner of Wooster and Grand streets in SoHo, in downtown Manhattan, NYC.